tomerzipori/TickerPicker/README.md

   - `name` - Sheet name in the destination file.
   - `cells` - Range of cells to write the data to.
 In a Google Sheets/Excel format (e.g "F23:F26").

-## 🚀 Run once manually:
+## 🚀 Run at least once manually:
 ```bash
 ./run.sh
 ```
 Required virtual environment and dependencies are built and installed on initial run.

 # ⏲️ Cron Jobs
-The script is meant to be schduled, currently tested on Linux's cron only.
+The script is meant to be scheduled, currently tested on Linux's cron only.
 Add those lines to `crontab`:
 ```bash
 # Run hourly, Sun-Thu, 9:00-18:00
 0 9-18 * * 0-4 /absolute/path/to/run.sh